CenturyLinkCloud/PublicKB/Network/load-balancing-comparison-matrix.md

 <sup>2: [SLA](//www.ctl.io/legal/sla/) is defined as an agreement between CenturyLink and the customer to honor service availability for load balancing specific services via a master service agreement.
 [Limited SLA's include Virtual Machine availability only.](//www.ctl.io/legal/sla/)</sup>

-<sup>3: [Support](//www.ctl.io/support/) is defined as an agreement between CenturyLink and the customer to provide technical support and incident management for the load balancing service. **Limited Support provides customer service engineers to confirm the infrastructure state and virtual machine state.
+<sup>3: [Support](//www.ctl.io/support/) is defined as an agreement between CenturyLink and the customer to provide technical support and incident management for the load balancing service.
+Tracking a Dedicated Load Balancer license expiration date is performed by the customer, please reference our <a href="dedicated-load-balancer-license-management.md">License Management Article</a>. **Limited Support provides customer service engineers to confirm the infrastructure state and virtual machine state.
 Customers are responsible for all Day 1, 2 and N operational support.**</sup>

 <sup>4: [CenturyLink offers](//ctl.io/pricing) various pricing models for the Citrix VPX virtual appliance based on performance and availability needs.
 Customers can elect to upgrade **[edition](//www.citrix.com/products/netscaler-adc/platforms.html#editions)** and **availability** configurations at any time.